gregjacobs/Autolinker.js/README.md

 # Autolinker.js

 Because I had so much trouble finding a **good** autolinking implementation out in the wild, I decided to roll my own.
-Everything that I found out there was either a naive implementation, or just didn't cover every case.
+It seemed that everything I found out there was either a naive implementation that didn't cover every case, or was just limited in one way or another.

 So, this utility attempts to handle everything!
 It:

-- Autolinks URLs, whether or not they start with a protocol (i.e. 'http://').
-In other words, it will automatically link the text "google.com", as well "http://google.com".
+- Autolinks URLs, whether or not they start with the protocol (i.e. 'http://').
+In other words, it will automatically link the text "google.com", as well as "http://google.com".
 - Will properly handle URLs with special characters
 - Will properly handle URLs with query parameters or a named anchor (i.e. hash)
 - Will autolink email addresses.
 - Will autolink Twitter handles.
 - Will properly handle HTML input.
-The utility will not change the `href` attribute inside anchor (&lt;a&gt;) tags (or any other tag/attribute for that matter), and will not accidentally wrap the inner text of an anchor tag with a new one (which would cause doubly nested anchor tags, and would not be expected behavior as the inner text of an anchor is already linked).
+The utility will not change the `href` attribute inside anchor (&lt;a&gt;) tags (or any other tag/attribute for that matter), and will not accidentally wrap the inner text of an anchor tag with a new one (which would cause doubly nested anchor tags).

+Hope that this utility helps you as well!

 ## Usage

-This utility is very easy to use.
 Simply copy the Autolinker.js (or Autolinker.min.js) file into your project, link to it with a script tag, and then run it as such:

 	var linkedText = Autolinker.link( textToAutolink[, options] );